univention/keycloak-extensions/README.md

 - [x] Fingerprint requests to track devices.
 - [x] Block requests based on IP (read from database).
-- [ ] Block requests based on device (read from database).
-TODO: better device tracking.
+- [x] Block requests based on device (read from database).
-- [x] Add header `X-SUSPICIOUS-REQUEST` to enable captcha on Keycloak if configured.
+- [x] Injects the reCaptcha into the login form if needed (read action from database).

 ### Handler